I have scars… I have terrible scars.

 I am not the only one who has scars.

-I have learned that I could be loved not in spite of my scars, but with my scars, and even because of my scars.
+I have also learned that I could be loved not in spite of my scars, but with my scars, and even because of my scars.
 I have learned that I could love myself and see that my scars reveal not my shame, but that I survived and lived.
 My beauty is my heart, my faith, my resilience, my failures and my victories.
 My beauty is my perfection and my imperfection, because each is part of that authentic me.

 I know I am not the only person who has wounds.
 It is this reason I share my story.

--Andrea Casteel Smith, author of Scarred Beautiful
+-Andrea Casteel Smith, author and founder of Scarred Beautiful